In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Removing the LATCH connectors is a small red button to press, and it isn't as easy to use as some, but it is miles better than the clip-style connectors that are prohibitively hard to remove.
+Removing the LATCH connectors requires pressing a small red button.
+It isn't as easy to use as some, but it is better than the clip-style connectors.

 Recline Adjustment

 The Nido has an infinite number of potential level adjustments.
 The level indicator is a bubble style that settles quickly and is easy to read.
-The recline is a knob-twisting adjustment that is easy enough, even if it is a drawn-out process of repeated turning.
-It takes forever to move, depending on how much adjustment you need.
+The recline is a knob-twisting adjustment that is easy but requires repeated turning.
+Depending on how much adjustment you need, it takes forever.

 Installing with the base is one of the easiest installation methods for the Nido.